 My Nonprofit Reviews

-Review for WORLD VISION INTERNATIONAL, Monrovia, CA, USA
+Review for WORLD VISION INTERNATIONAL, Federal Way, WA, USA

 The following are two reviews for two different sponsored children through World Vision and two different situations entirely: one for a short lived sonsorship in Ghana, and one that came to an abrupt end by World Vision in India this month.